zhengchangsulab/HRannot/README.md

 •	Rfam database

 ## 3 Run the pipeline
 ### Step 1: Use Splign to map the reference CDS isoforms to the target assembly.
-We used the following commands:
 reference_cds=reference_CDS.fa\
 genome=my_genome.fa\
 mkdir fasta_dir\